qzhang503/proteoQ/README.md

 [Mascot](https://http://www.matrixscience.com/) search engine.
 When exporting PSM results, I typically set the option of `Include sub-set protein hits` to `0` with my opinionated choice in satisfying the principle of parsimony.
+Under
-The options of `Header` and `Peptide quantitation` under `Peptide Match Information` should be checked to include the search parameters and quantitative values, respectively.
-The selections of both `Start` and `End` are also recommended.
-The file name(s) of the exports will be taken as is.[1]
+`Peptide Match Information`, the options of `Header` and `Peptide quantitation` should be checked to include the search parameters and quantitative values.
+The inclusion of both `Start` and `End` is recommended and the file name(s) of the exports will be taken as is.[1]

 <img src="images\mascot\mascot_export.png" width="45%" style="display: block; margin: auto;" />

-The same peptide sequence under different PSM files can be assigned to different protein IDs when [inferring](https://www.ncbi.nlm.nih.gov/m/pubmed/21447708/) proteins from peptides using algorithms such as greedy set cover.[2]
-To escape from the ambiguity in protein inference, I typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).
+The same peptide sequence under different PSM files can be assigned to different protein IDs when [inferring](https://www.ncbi.nlm.nih.gov/m/pubmed/21447708/) proteins from peptides using algorithms such as greedy set cover.
+To escape from the ambiguity in protein inference, I typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).[2]
 If the option is disabled, peptide sequences that have been assigned to multiple protein IDs will be removed for now when constructing peptide reports.